yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 forum = 0
 +++

-Hello yu-zers!
+Hello yuz-ers!
 How are you all doing?

-In this monthly episode of "yuzu — Trials and Tribulations", we offer you: major rewrites, massive performance gains, stability improvements, bug fixes and graphical corrections.
+In this monthly episode of "yuzu — Trials and Tribulations," we offer you: major rewrites, massive performance gains, stability improvements, bug fixes and graphical corrections.
 *More after the commercial break.*
 <!--more-->

 ## The worst kept secret

-It has its own [article](https://yuzu-emu.org/entry/yuzu-prometheus/), and it has been guessed to hell and back before the official announcement.
+It has its own [article](https://yuzu-emu.org/entry/yuzu-prometheus/), and it had been guessed to hell and back before the official announcement.
 `Project Prometheus` is a proper multithreaded emulation of the 4 CPU cores the Nintendo Switch offers.
 This brings a massive performance boost to users with CPUs with 4 physical cores or more, but for this to happen, a lot of groundwork was needed.
 Besides changes previously discussed in past reports, old external libraries (which yuzu needs to operate) needed to be updated,